Returning to C

 C and Assembly

-We have seen that C can usually get the same performance as assembly (or better).
+We have seen that C can usually get the same performance as hand-written assembly (or better).
 How can we make sure it always does?

 There are many ways to write C with bad performance: bad algorithms (e.g. exponential Fibonacci algorithm, bubble sort), unpredictable branches, bad memory access (poor locality = cache misses), bad data layout (e.g. array of structs/objects), …